FACTBOX-Democrats and Republicans clash in election lawsuits ahead of U.S. midterms | Politics

 FACTBOX-Democrats and Republicans clash in election lawsuits ahead of U.S. midterms

-The Pennsylvania Supreme Court on Tuesday ordered election officials in the state to save but not count undated mail-in ballots, after the Republican National Committee and others sued over the issue.
+In response, Democratic Senate candidate John Fetterman as well as voting rights groups have sued in federal court to force officials to count the undated ballots.
 A Phoenix judge in August blocked a bid by Republican Arizona gubernatorial candidate Kari Lake to stop the use of electronic vote tabulators.

 In the months leading up to the U.S. midterm elections, lawyers for Democrats and Republicans are already squaring off in a wave of lawsuits challenging state rules on how to vote and the counting of ballots.
 Here is a summary of significant cases filed ahead of the Nov.
 8 election and where they stand.